The (almost really) Complete Works of Lewis Carroll

 Pamphlets, etc.

-From The Guildford Gazette Extraordinary several texts are omitted, from The Profits of Authorship only one paragraph is known.
+From The Guildford Gazette Extraordinary several texts are omitted.

 The following pamphlets are missing completely: